onozaty/redmine-view-customize-scripts/README.md

 This project is maintained by [@onozaty](https://github.com/onozaty), the author of the View customize plugin.
 If this project serves you well, please support this project as a [sponsor](https://github.com/sponsors/onozaty).

+Currently, i am not accepting pull requests for additional scripts.
+This is because it is difficult to take the time to review scripts created by other users and to maintain them in the future.

 ## Examples

 ### Issue input / チケット入力